Inside: Do you need a LinkedIn profile makeover? Use these tips to update your LinkedIn profile and land a job you love!

 You have probably added in your past work history to your LinkedIn profile, or at least you did it once when you first joined the platform.
-If you haven’t updated this in in a while, make sure your experience is up to date and includes some bullet points from your resume that showcase your key accomplishments.
+If you haven’t updated this in a while, make sure your experience is up to date and includes some bullet points from your resume that showcase your key accomplishments.

 Not sure where to start with your bullet points?
-Head over to this post about resume content to find out how to structure your content so it’s not a list of tasks and responsibilities, but rather shows have you’ve made an impact throughout your career.
+Head over to this post about resume content to find out how to structure your content so it’s not a list of tasks and responsibilities, but rather shows you’ve made an impact throughout your career.
 That’s the good stuff!